Google Ads Maximize Conversions Daily Budget Spending Strategy: Why Your Budget Explodes And How to Fix It

 How do I stop Maximize Conversions from overspending?

-Add a Target CPA, use a Portfolio CPC cap, or increase conversion volume with micro‑conversions.
+The maximize conversions bidding strategy tells Google to spend the budget to achieve as many conversions as possible.
+To control spend, add a Target CPA, use a Portfolio CPC cap, or increase conversion volume with micro‑conversions.

 Should I use Maximize Conversions on a new account?